umbrella-fabric/TouSIX-Manager/README.md

 The TouSIX-Manager has been designed to run on the Toulouse Internet eXchange at the beginning and could be easily extended to run Umbrella Fabric on other IXP topology.

-The figure below show the actual TouSIX deployement with 3 PoPs with each an Pica8 P-3290 and seprarated OpenFlow control channel network.
-Any OpenFflow 1.3 switch hardware or software could be used in theory.
+The figure below show the actual TouSIX deployment with 3 PoPs with each an Pica8 P-3290 and separated OpenFlow control channel network.
+Any OpenFlow 1.3 switch hardware or software could be used in theory.

 TouSIX is running in production with Pica8 whitebox OpenFlow switch with PicOS 2.6 in OpenVSwitch mode.
 We have chosen PicOS 2.6 because it is able to maintain the last OpenFlow table state even after a reboot or a power outage even is there is no OpenFlow controller reachable.